-Selous Game Reserve is Tanzania’s best kept secret.
+Selous Game Reserve (now Nyerere National Park) is Tanzania’s best kept secret.
 While other game reserves and national parks in Tanzania may be more well-known, Selous offers a true wilderness experience, with endless wildlife spotting opportunities and without the crowds.
 As such, it’s a popular place for locals seeking safari adventures off the beaten track.

 The Reserve covers a massive area of 44,800 square kilometres (about 17,300 square miles), making it bigger than Switzerland and the largest, most important game reserves in Africa.